-The impact of the special sound is something that held a fascination for me as long as I can remember.
-Recently, I watched some vintage footage of BBC Radiophonic Workshop composer Elizabeth Parker re-creating some of the special sounds for Blake’s 7, using a cup of water as the source material.
+I have no idea what a ‘special sound’ was back then, but I did start to piece together the impact that sonic design could have on a film or television production.
+And it’s a fascination that has never gone away.
+Recently, I watched some vintage footage of BBC Radiophonic Workshop composer Elizabeth Parker recreating some of the special sounds for Blake’s 7, using a cup of water as the source material.

-Her use of this everyday sound source reminded me of one of the earliest compositions that has stuck with me, and perhaps has made me appreciate quite how important the role of the sound is.
-I’m talking about the ‘Guggle Glub Gurgle.’
+Her use of the bubbling, everyday source reminded me of another notable female pioneer of soundtrack production, and one of the earliest compositions that has stuck with me over time – I’m talking about Mary Habberfield’s ‘Guggle Glub Gurgle.’

 In the 1951 satirical Ealing comedy ‘The Man in the White Suit’ Alex Guinness plays Sidney Stratton, a brilliant graduate who invents a remarkable new fibre that is resistant to dirt.
-Stratton’s ‘contraption’, eventually discovered by other characters in the factory workshop is the main focus here.
-This is a myriad of test tubes, beakers and assorted scientific apparatus that houses various chemicals and liquids, bubbling away in the great tradition of the cinematic ‘laboratory’ so familiar in many a Hammer Horror film.
+Stratton’s ‘contraption’, eventually discovered by other characters in the factory workshop, is the initial source of the fascination.
+It is a myriad of test tubes, beakers and assorted scientific apparatus that houses various chemicals and liquids, bubbling away in the great tradition of the cinematic ‘laboratory’ so familiar in many a Hammer horror film.

-Much has been written about the creation of the special sound for telefantasy productions.
-No discussion of the aural elements of the Doctor Who universe will omit the integral contributions of Dick Mills, Brian Hodgson or Delia Derbyshire.
-In the universe of Blake’s 7 – ‘Hostage’ is the episode where a significant handover takes place.
-The ‘special sound’ from Richard Yeoman-Clark to Elizabeth Parker.
+And on the theme of the BBC Radiophonic Workshop, ‘Hostage’ is the Blake’s 7 episode where a significant handover takes place – with Elizabeth Parker taking over special sound duties from Richard Yeoman-Clark.
 And it is a significant shift too, from the futuristic tones and frequencies of Yeoman-Clark, to the more organic approach of Parker.

 When Blake’s 7 started, the distinctive sounds were largely electronic, created using oscillators and various synthesized means.
-Yeoman-Clark came from very much an engineering background (and returned to that engineering career when he left the BBC Radiophonic Workshop around the time of ‘Trial’.)
+Yeoman-Clark came from very much an engineering background (and returned to that career when he left the BBC Radiophonic Workshop.)
 In many ways, this futuristic approach is perfect for the ‘space adventure’ of Blake’s 7.
-The activation of the force wall, the main screen, the hums of the flight deck, Zen, Orac, the teleport dematerialisation…and materialisation.
-It’s all about tones, and oscillations, and hums and things.
+The activation of the force wall, the main screen, the hums of the flight deck, Zen, Orac, the teleport dematerialisation, and materialisation.
+It’s all about tones, and oscillations, and vibrations and things.

-Then with his departure, we welcome Elizabeth Parker, who brings in a more concrete, multi layered and organic approach.
-As she mentioned in an interview for the DVDs – more feminine.
-In an interview for a music journal in March 1981, Parker’s approach to creating sounds for a contemporary adaptation of ‘Lord of the Rings’ is described.
+What Yeoman-Clark created was a house style to the sound effects.
+Blake’s 7 sounded like a very mechanical series.
+The range of space craft engines, from the background of the pursuit ship captained by Travis, to the noises of ‘Sub control Four’ in Redemption all sound somewhat industrial and electronic, rather than unearthly.
+With his departure, Elizabeth Parker brings in a more concrete, multi layered and organic approach.
+As she mentioned on the Blake’s 7 DVDs – more “feminine.”
+In an interview for a music journal in March 1981, Parker’s approach to creating sounds for a contemporary adaptation of ‘Lord of the Rings’ sums up her approach nicely.

 ‘To get a thunder effect, Elizabeth started off with tin foil, tearing it apart slowly to make a cracking sound.
 She likes this much better than using sound effects records or even a synthesiser, because it retains such a sharp edge which can be spliced and edited together using the live recording for multi-tracking at different speeds.
 Add to that two white noise tracks and various degrees of echo and you’ve got the final effect.’
 (2)

 This is a perfect illustration of Parker’s approach to Blake’s 7.
+Listen to her work on ‘Sand’ or ‘Warlord’ and you can hear it.
 Yeoman-Clark created an excellent canvas for the show, but it is Parker who really paints onto that canvas.
-It’s the polar opposite to her predecessor, and something that will greatly benefit the show for the remainder of it’s lifespan.
+It’s an approach that is the polar opposite to her predecessor, and something that will greatly benefit the show for the remainder of its lifespan.